gotcha/collective.updatemimetype/README.rst

-The function ``collective.updatemimetype.migrate`` walks over content, looks for blob fields that would get different mimetype if they would be uploaded again, and updates those field mimetype.
+The function ``collective.updatemimetype.migrate`` walks over content, looks for blob fields that would get different mimetype if they would be uploaded again, and updates those field mimetypes.
 It can be called from a GenericSetup upgrade step with::

     from collective.updatemimetype import migrate